 - Easy to transport throughout the facility for caregivers, using push handles and directional lock wheels to make the chair easier to push in straight corridors.

 - In our clinical trials we reduced caregivers manual handling as patients did not need repositioned as often and they were able to sit out for longer, reducing the number of transfers required.

 - Seating Matters chairs have been designed for patients with high risk of pressure injuries.
-We have carried out clinical trials and have proven to reduce pressure injuries across three facilities by 88.3%.
+We have carried out clinical trials and have proven to reduce pressure injuries across three facilities.
 We have designed ‘The 4 Principles of Pressure Management in Seating’ clinical evidence into our chairs.

 - We have pressure redistribution built into all contact surfaces of the chair and can accommodate other pressure cushions if and when required.

 The tilt in space function along with other supports and adjustments, including the footplate, help keep the patient from sliding or falling from their chair.
 This is very important for people with little or no muscle strength.
 Providing this support makes the person feel safer and reduces their fear of sitting.